shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 ### Quick test

-Let's run the same example as in Part II, just to replicate the same usage and see that it still works.
+Let's run the same example as in Part 2, just to replicate the same usage and see that it still works.

 First, here are a few logs line from the environment initialization to see how it's looking now.
 We can see the interactions between the runner looking for algorithm handlers in the runner's adapter module, the runner registering the algorithms it found and the controller discovering them by querying the Discovery component.
 ```